-Algonquin began over thirty years ago, in 1988, when four business partners saw an opportunity for a new business venture in the Independent Power Producer (IPP) industry.
+Algonquin was founded in 1988 when four business partners saw an opportunity for a new business venture in the Independent Power Producer (IPP) industry.

 Expansion into the Utility Business